 Free, no-obligation consultation with a specialist solicitor

-The maximum financial compensation in your medical misdiagnosis claim
+The maximum financial compensation for your medical misdiagnosis claim

 What is a medical misdiagnosis claim?

 A medical misdiagnosis claim is essentially where you claim for financial compensation because of a medical misdiagnosis you have received.
-A claim for medical misdiagnosis compensation, is made using a specialist solicitor that handles medical negligence compensation claims, on a daily basis.
+A claim for medical misdiagnosis compensation, is made using a specialist solicitor that handles medical negligence compensation claims.

 Broadly speaking, there are three types of medical misdiagnosis claims: